-The percent recovery of the matrix spike is calculated using the following equation, where %R is percent recovery, SSR is the concentration measured in the matrix spike, SR is the concentration in the unspiked sample, and SA is the concentration of analyte that was added:
+The percent recovery of the matrix spike is calculated using the following equation, where %R is percent recovery, $S{SR}$ is the concentration measured in the matrix spike, $S_R$ is the concentration in the parent sample, and $S_A$ is the concentration of analyte that was added:

-$$%R = (SSR-SR)/SA100$$
+$$\%R = \frac{S{SR} - S_R}{S_A} \times 100$$

-Matrix spike recoveries are compared to the same acceptance criteria established for the associated LCS recoveries, rather than the matrix spike recoveries published in the mandated test method.
-The EPA 1993 methods (i.e. ammonia-nitrogen, ion chromatography, TKN) that establish matrix spike recovery acceptance criteria are based on recoveries from drinking water that has very low interferences and variability and do not represent the matrices sampled in the CRP.
-If the matrix spike results are outside laboratory-established criteria, there will be a review of all other associated quality control data in that batch.
-If all of quality control data in the associated batch passes, it will be the decision of the laboratory QAO or ANRA Project Manager to report the data for the analyte that failed in the parent sample to TCEQ or to determine that the result from the parent sample associated with that failed matrix spike is considered to have excessive analytical variability and does not meet project QC requirements.
-Depending on the similarities in composition of the samples in the batch, ANRA may consider excluding all of the results in the batch related to the analyte that failed recovery.
+Matrix spike recoveries are compared to the acceptance criteria published in the mandated test method.
+If the matrix spike results are outside established criteria, the data for the analyte that failed in the parent sample is not acceptable for use under this project and will not be reported to TCEQ.

+The result from the parent sample associated with that failed matrix spike will be considered to have excessive analytical variability and will be qualified by the laboratory as not meeting project QC requirements.
+Depending on the similarities in composition of the samples in the batch, the Basin Planning Agency may consider excluding all of the results in the batch related to the analyte that failed recovery.

+Method blank

-Method blank -A method blank is a sample of matrix similar to the batch of associated samples (when available) that is free from the analytes of interest and is processed simultaneously with and under the same conditions as the samples through all steps of the analytical procedures, and in which no target analytes or interferences are present at concentrations that impact the analytical results for sample analyses.
+A method blank is a sample of matrix similar to the batch of associated samples (when available) that is free from the analytes of interest and is processed simultaneously with and under the same conditions as the samples through all steps of the analytical procedures, and in which no target analytes or interferences are present at concentrations that impact the analytical results for sample analyses.
 The method blanks are performed at a rate of once per preparation batch.
 The method blank is used to document contamination from the analytical process.
 The analysis of method blanks should yield values less than the LOQ.
 For very high-level analyses, the blank value should be less than 5% of the lowest value of the batch, or corrective action will be implemented.
-Samples associated with a contaminated blank shall be evaluated as to the best corrective action for the samples (e.g. reprocessing or data qualifying codes).
+Samples associated with a contaminated blank shall be evaluated as to the best corrective action for the samples (e.g. reprocessing, data qualifying codes).
 In all cases the corrective action must be documented.

 The method blank shall be analyzed at a minimum of one per preparation batch.
-In those instances for which no separate preparation method is used (example: volatiles in water) the batch shall be defined as environmental samples that are analyzed together with the same method and personnel, using the same lots of reagents, not to exceed the analysis of 20 environmental samples.
+In those instances for which no separate preparation method is used (e.g., VOA) the batch shall be defined as environmental samples that are analyzed together with the same method and personnel, using the same lots of reagents, not to exceed the analysis of 20 environmental samples.